Formal Modeling and Verification of the Algorand Consensus Protocol in CADP: Introduction

 \subsection{Paper Organization}

 The remainder of this paper is structured as follows.
-In Section~\ref{sec:background}, we provide a detailed description of the Algorand consensus protocol, including the GC and BBA$^{*}$ phases, as well as the underlying network assumptions.
+Section~\ref{sec:background} provides a detailed description of the Algorand consensus protocol, including the GC and BBA$^{*}$ phases, as well as the underlying network assumptions.
 Section~\ref{sec:model_algorand} introduces our probabilistic process algebra model for BBA$^{*}$, first under the assumption of fully honest participants and then extended to include adversarial nodes.
-In Section~\ref{sec:verification}, we explain how the model is translated into LNT, detail the chosen parameters, and present our noninterference-based verification approach implemented in CADP.
+Section~\ref{sec:verification} explains how the model is translated into LNT, details the chosen parameters, and presents the noninterference-based verification approach implemented in CADP.
 Finally, Section~\ref{sec:concl} contains concluding remarks and outlines possible directions for future work.